cansavvy/DataTrail_ReOrg/docs/02_getting_data_04_dataframes.md

 ## Levels: setosa versicolor virginica
 ```

-Note that `$` work for any R objects that have names.
-But don't work if there aren't names. when you look at a data frame you will see there are names to the columns.
+Note that `$` work for any R objects that have column names.
+But don't work if there aren't column names.
+When you look at a data frame you will see that there are names to the columns.
 Try using the `colnames()` function to explore the column names of the `iris` data frame.

 ```r